docker/buildx/docs/guides/exporters/index.md

 ### OCI media types

 Exporters that output container images, support creating images with either Docker media types or with OCI media types.
-By default, BuildKit exports images using Docker image types.
+By default, BuildKit exports images using Docker media type.

-To export images with OCI mediatypes set, use the `oci-mediatypes` property.
+To export images with OCI media types set, use the `oci-mediatypes` property.
 For example, with the `image` exporter:

 ```console
 $ docker buildx build \